vsoch/askci/paper/paper.md

  - **Testing**: Testing of the term content, or the README.md maintained in the respository, comes down to parsing the text for correctly structured example and question spans.
 The content is tested in the repository, and submissions are also tested on the server.
 A user that is requesting review is not be able to submit until validation passes.
  - **Request for Review**: A request for review is done by way of a dispatch event [@github-dispatch] that is identified based on a client metadata field, "request-review."
 When a user edits content and submits it for review, the dispatch event will receive the updated content, open up a new branch on the repository with the content, and open a pull request.
 The submitting author is notified on the pull request to allow for further discussion, and the pull request is linked from the term interface and site for others to see and give feedback on.
- - **Template Update**: an update to the template would be highly challenging if the template was used across, say, hundreds of repositories.
+ - **Template Update**: An update to the template would be highly challenging if the template was used across, say, hundreds of repositories.
 To support ease of updating, a dispatch event exists identified based on a client metadata field "update-template" that can be triggered by an administrator of the server to update all or a subset of templates.
 An update comes down to cloning the upstream template, and updating the hidden `.github` folder scripts that drive the application.
 A pull request is opened for the term maintainers to review the changes.

 #### Webhooks